Research Areas

 Cosmogenic noble gas paleothermometry

 Isotopes of helium and neon are produced in common minerals like quartz and feldspars through nuclear interactions with cosmic ray particles.
 Helium and neon also experience thermally-activated diffusive loss in these minerals at Earth surface temperatures.
 We utilize the production-diffusion systematics of these noble gas-mineral pairs to quantify the temperatures rocks have experienced while they’ve been exposed at Earth’s surface to cosmic rays.
 Ongoing work involves use these surface thermal histories of rocks to understand how local climates have varied in the geologic past, as well as when landscapes transitioned between different thermo-erosional regimes.
-Currently, we are applying cosmogenic noble gas paleothermometry to understand changes in mountain snowpack in the last few hundred years, both in the Swiss Alps and the Colorado River headwaters.
-We will also be applying cosmogenic noble gas paleothermometry to infer temperatures in Antarctica during the mid-Pliocene Warm Period, the last time atmospheric CO2 concentrations were comparable to today.
+Recent projects have involved applying cosmogenic noble gas paleothermometry to understand changes in mountain snowpack in the last few hundred years, both in the Swiss Alps and the Colorado River headwaters.
+We are also applying cosmogenic noble gas paleothermometry to infer temperatures in Antarctica during the mid-Pliocene Warm Period, the last time atmospheric CO2 concentrations were comparable to today.

 Collecting bedrock samples for cosmogenic noble gas paleothermometry in the Western Olympus Range, McMurdo Dry Valleys, Antarctica, November 2022.